 The summers can indeed be really hot as there are 54 yearly days with temperatures above 90 °F (32 °C), but the temperature goes down quite a bit during the night.

-The winters in this region are actually pretty cold as well and even though freezing temperatures are uncommon, it’s possible they drop below 0 °F (−18 °C).
+The winters in this region are actually pretty cold as well and even though freezing temperatures are uncommon, they may drop below 0 °F (−18 °C).
 That’s extremely cold, don’t you think?

 The main reason for this relatively mild climate is the fact that Monument Valley is located at a height of between 5,000 to 6,000 feet (1,500 to 1,800 meters).
 This seriously pushes the temperatures down during both the summer and winter months.